Capt. Timothy Johnson House

 The Capt.
 Timothy Johnson House is a historic late First Period house in North Andover, Massachusetts.
-The 2 1/2-story wood-frame gambrel-roofed house was built ca. 1720 by Timothy Johnson, a leading Andover resident who led Massachusetts troops in the 1745 Siege of Louisbourg.
+The 2 1/2-story wood-frame gambrel-roofed house was built c.
+1720 by Timothy Johnson, a leading Andover resident who led Massachusetts troops in the 1745 Siege of Louisbourg.
 The building has a wealth of well-preserved first and second period Georgian detailing.

 The house was listed on the National Register of Historic Places in 1990., and is currently occupied.